GEANT/docker-devops-wiki/README.md

 There is also a health-check URL (`/healthz`) which I use from Nomad to determine the health status of the container.

-The trailing `z` in `hookz` and `healthz` serves the purpose of choosing distinctive names, less likely to conflict with page names within the Wiki."
+The trailing `z` in `hookz` and `healthz` serves the purpose of choosing distinctive names, less likely to conflict with page names within the Wiki.

 ## Docker instructions